 In the BCA, this term is not limited to the building's outer shell, but also includes those continuous elements that separate a conditioned space from a non-conditioned space.
-For example, the floor between a plant room and an office space or the wall between a corridor and a sole-occupancy unit may be part of the envelope, rather than the outer shell.
+For example, the floor between a plant room and an office space or the wall between a carpark and a shopping centre may be part of the envelope, rather than the outer shell.
 A non-conditioned space may be included within the envelope under certain circumstances.